peterdsharpe/AeroSandbox/CODE_REVIEW_MASTER_LIST.md

 #### Bugs (wrong results or crashes)

+### NEW. thrust_turbofan() fit coefficient appears unit-inconsistent (~150x high)

+`aerosandbox/library/propulsion_turbofan.py` · bug · found during docs build (2026-07-04) · backwards-compat risk: low

+While writing the propulsion chapter of the docs book, the author found `thrust_turbofan()`'s regression coefficient inconsistent with a refit of the bundled dataset: the leading coefficient should be ~71.9 rather than 12050.7 (~150x discrepancy, consistent with a lbf/N or kg/ton unit slip in the original fit). `mass_turbofan` and the TSFC models were verified consistent and are used in the book instead.

+**Fix:** Refit the thrust regression against `studies/` source data and pin with a test; until then treat `thrust_turbofan()` outputs as suspect.

 ### 2. FuselageXSec.compute_frame() returns non-unit axes for tilted normals, shrinking cross-sections

 `aerosandbox/geometry/fuselage.py:854` · bug · verified · backwards-compat risk: none